The non-Hermitian skin effect: A perspective: The NH skin effect: The basics

 \subsection{Exceptional points}

 Interestingly, the NH skin effect is accompanied by the appearance of exceptional points (EPs) with an order scaling with system size under OBCs~\cite{martinez_alvarez_non-hermitian_2018,kunst_non-hermitian_2019}.
-EPs are degeneracies, which abundantly appear in NH matrices~\cite{berry_physics_2004,Budich2019}, at which not only the eigenvalues but also the eigenvectors coalesce, i.e., the geometric multiplicity is smaller than the algebraic multiplicity~\cite{kato1966perturbation, heiss_physics_2012}.
+EPs are degeneracies, which abundantly appear in NH matrices~\cite{berry_physics_2004,budich_symmetry-protected_2019}, at which not only the eigenvalues but also the eigenvectors coalesce, i.e., the geometric multiplicity is smaller than the algebraic multiplicity~\cite{kato_perturbation_1995, heiss_physics_2012}.
 At EPs, the NH matrix features Jordan blocks, whose dimension corresponds to the order of the EP.
 Close to an EP, eigenvectors start to overlap until they finally coalesce when reaching the EP.
-We indeed see such a high-order EP for the Hatano-Nelson model, where in the extreme limit $J_R \, (J_L) = 0$, all states coalesce onto the last left (right) site .
+We indeed see such a high-order EP for the Hatano-Nelson model, where in the extreme limit $J_R \, (J_L) = 0$, all states coalesce onto a single one with weight only on the leftmost (rightmost) site.